rks101/eglinux/README.md

 command_goes_here > /dev/null 2>&1        <== /dev/null eats everything; super cool and quiet.
 Always test it once and then go quiet.
 ```

-Note:- Using error and output redirection 2>&1 informs bash to have standard output (file descriptor 1, that is, to the terminal or a file) redirected to the same place to which standard error (file descriptor 2) is being sent.
+Note: Using error and output redirection 2>&1 informs bash to have standard output (file descriptor 1, that is, to the terminal or a file) redirected to the same place to which standard error (file descriptor 2) is being sent.

 Caution: stdout and stderr can both be redirected or piped using 2>&1; however, there is a difference in how they are used.
 ```